 Danny’s DNA Discoveries – Hodophilus of the PNW

-They are small, tan coloured mushrooms with decurrent gills and notable for their strong mothball odor.
+They are small, tan coloured terrestrial mushrooms with decurrent gills and notable for their somewhat waxy appearance and strong mothball odor.

 Most species in the Clavariaceae family are clubs or corals, as this is a basal family of the Agaricales from before gills were fully established as the dominant look for the order.
-You might think of Hodophilus as one of the most primitive gilled mushrooms (not entirely true, but they do trace more directly back to some of the oldest Agaricales species than most others do).
+Hodophilus is one of the oldest lineages in the order to produce a gilled mushroom, and more interestingly, one of the first to produce a gilled mushroom that grows on the ground instead of on wood (the other is Aphroditeola).
 They certainly do have an almost waxy look to them as though they were the prototype for other gilled mushrooms.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.